Rufus For Real

 Make It A Meal

-Storage and Reheating Instructions
+Storage & Reheating

-Keep leftovers in an airtight container in the fridge for up to 3 days.
+• Store: Keep leftovers in an airtight container in the fridge for up to 3 days.

+• Reheat: Warm gently on the stovetop or in the microwave (cover with a damp paper towel).
 The secret to reheating creamy soups?
 Go slow.
 Low and gentle heat keeps the broth silky instead of separating.

+• Freeze: Freeze in airtight containers for up to 3 months.
 Thaw overnight in the fridge, then reheat slowly on the stovetop.
 Creamy soups stay smooth when both the thaw and the reheat are gradual.

-More Cozy Bowls To Love
+More Cozy Soups To Love

 • Creamy White Lasagna Soup – Creamy, cozy, and loaded with parmesan goodness.
 If you love comforting bowls, this one’s a must.